-Israel Chemicals Ltd. (ICL) fell the most in three weeks in Tel Aviv after the chances of being acquired by Potash Corp. of Saskatchewan Inc. (POT) appeared less likely of receiving the required Israeli regulatory approvals.
+Israel Chemicals Ltd. (ICL) fell the most in three weeks in Tel Aviv after the chances of being acquired by Potash Corp. of Saskatchewan Inc. (POT:US) appeared less likely of receiving the required Israeli regulatory approvals.

 The shares of the company that extracts minerals from the Dead Sea to make fertilizer slid 2.4 percent, the biggest drop since Oct.
 9, to 47.35 shekels at the 4:30 p.m. close in Tel Aviv.
 The stock was the second-biggest loser on the benchmark TA-25 Index (TA-25), which retreated 0.3 percent.

 Executives at Saskatoon, Saskatchewan-based Potash held talks with Israel Prime Minister Benjamin Netanyahu and met with government agencies about the “possibility of a merger,” Israel Corp.
 (ILCO) said last week in a statement to Tel Aviv’s stock exchange.
 Israel Corp. owns 52.3 percent of Israel Chemicals.

 Israel Corp. shares declined 3 percent, the biggest since Oct.
 9, to 2,583 shekels, the worst in the TA-25 today.
 Israel Corp. said today any deal for Israel Chemicals would be subject to regulatory approvals including the antitrust authority and the tax authority.